r57zone/X360Advance/README.md

 Perhaps for some games you will have to rename "xinput1_3.dll" to one of the names: "xinput1_4.dll" (Windows 8 / metro apps only), "xinput1_2.dll", "xinput1_1.dll" or "xinput9_1_0.dll

 ## Arduino
-Need to buy [Arduino Nano](http://ali.pub/2oy73f), rotation sensor [MPU 6050 GY-521](http://ali.pub/2oy76c) and [3 buttons](http://ali.pub/33lzue).
+Need to buy [Arduino Nano](http://ali.pub/2oy73f), rotation sensor [MPU 6050 GY-521](http://ali.pub/2oy76c), [3 buttons](http://ali.pub/33lzue), [tape Velcro](http://ali.pub/33pbqa) and cable 2m miniUSB or microUSB (depending on the arduino).
 Solder the scheme.
 Attach to the back of the case, for example, with rubber bands.

 ![](https://user-images.githubusercontent.com/9499881/52437030-42760980-2b2f-11e9-8ce5-14b45b30ca31.png)